brian7homas/time-tracking-dashboard/README.md

 ### What I learned

-Gatsby JS dev engine is awesome to use except when it doesn't update the browser cache after you've made more than a few changes.
-When this happens I found that if you stop the dev server and run ```gatsby clean``` should take care of any caching issues.
+Gatsby JS dev engine is easy to use except when it doesn't update the browser cache.
+If this happens I found that if you stop the dev server and run ```gatsby clean``` should take care of any caching issues.

 I over thought the card data animations.

 GSAP is easy to use but using it with React will test your state managing skills.
 I eventually found that the only animations I needed to complete card data fade in/out lives in the useEffect hook on the main index page where interval is the id of the current data set being displayed on the page.

 ```
-  MainDataDisplay.fromTo(`#${interval}`, .25,{y:'-4.5px', opacity: 0},{y:0,opacity:1})
+  MainDataDisplay.fromTo(`.${interval}`, .25,{y:'-4.5px', opacity: 0},{y:0,opacity:1})
 ```

 The exit animation lives in the ```onClick()``` function for each of the menu list items which I was able to shorten by iterating through menu array.